 While it might seem like an unnecessary frill to offer your passengers and your kids, entertainment features can be a really big help when you take your children on long road trips.
 Anyone who has struggled to keep bored kids happy on long road trips will be able to vouch for the tiring nature of this kind of challenge.

 While it might add some expense to your overall purchase, TV screens that allow your kids to watch movies can be a very big help to you and your kids when a long trip is on the calendar.
-You will struggle with less fighting and less whining and your kids will have a lot more fun when they need to hang out in the car for a long time.
+You will struggle with less fighting and less whining.
+Likewise, your kids will have more fun when they need to hang out in the car for a while.

 6. Shop for a Family Car That’s Easy to Clean

 How easy is it to clean the car that you are considering buying?
-This can be a factor that many people do not consider when they are looking into a new family car purchase.
-You might be surprised at how hard it can be to clean some kinds of surfaces and you know you will be shocked at the kinds of messes that your kids can make despite your words of advice about eating in the car and spilling drinks in the backseat.
+This can be a factor many people don’t consider when looking into a new family car purchase.
+You might be surprised at how hard it can be to clean some kinds of surfaces.
+Also, kids can make a huge mess despite your warnings about not eating or spilling drinks in the car.

 Make sure that you prioritize leather seats over cloth and look for cars that offer neat built-in vacuum options.
 You will probably want to get rubber floor mats no matter what kind of car you invest in as well.
 You might find that this feature is the most important argument in favor of one vehicle over another.